 There are several progressive stages to training a puppy to obey this command and they're set out below.

-Take them one step at a time and don't rush; move on only when you feel your puppy is ready.
+Take each one a step at a time and don't rush move on only when you feel your puppy is ready.

-- Find a quiet spot and ask your puppy to sit.
+- Find a quiet spot and ask your pup to sit.

 - As soon as he stops sniffing, looks away, moves his head away from

-the treat, or looks at you, open your hand and, as you allow him to take
+the treat, or looks at you, open your hand and let him have it.

 - Repeat the

 above exercise until you are certain that your puppy understands that he is being rewarded for moving or looking away from the treat.